 Koi pond owners know all about this problem, as do professional fisheries and backyard tilapia farmers.
 In order to keep fish unaffected, protective measures must be taken.
 Any property located near wetlands, marshes, shores with freshwater & saltwater bodies of water, streams, rivers & lakes may become the unwelcome location of heron and egrets landing, nesting, roosting, and perching, which can cause large messes or other problems.

-Fish ponds of all types are best protected by a physical barrier such as Bird Netting.
-Not only does the netting protect fish from being eaten by Egrets & Herons, as well as cormorants & other birds which prey on fish, it also blocks off their food source - therefore eliminating, in most cases, the reason for their attraction to the property.
+All types of fish ponds are best protected by a physical barrier such as Bird Netting.
+Netting protects fish from being eaten by egrets, herons, bitterns, cormorants, & other birds which prey on fish, blocking off their food source; therefore eliminating, in most cases, the reason for their attraction to the property.

 Birds can be much more difficult to treat if there is a food source available, so if it is possible to block off that food source, this is the first recommendation.

 If netting isn't possible, such as on lakes, lagoons, or natural bodies of water, we've also had success with the Gator Guard floating decoy, which "moves" along with the water, simulating a live predator.

 For ledges, bridges, window sills, signs, or other areas that birds are perching & making a mess, the most effective method is to install either Bird Spikes (in Extra Tall) or, for especially large species, Avishock™ electrified bird track.
-These 2 products differ from traditional spikes becaue they are large enough to account for the large size of these birds.
+These 2 products differ from traditional spikes because they were designed for large-sized birds.
 Neither product will harm birds, but will make the surface unpleasant & uninviting.